nicomaper/Intransnet/README.md

 ### Prerequisites

 To use the script it is required to have Python 3.7 installed.
-For further information on how to do this visit [This link](https://tecadmin.net/install-python-3-7-on-ubuntu-linuxmint/)
+For further information on how to do this visit the following [link](https://tecadmin.net/install-python-3-7-on-ubuntu-linuxmint/)

 Also it is important that the following Python packages are installed:
 * Pandas